TodorovaTeodora/HappyHotelApp/README.md

 # HappyHotelApp
-A hotel booking app to learn Mockito
+A hotel booking app to practice Mockito